 - EDP 308 Stats Reasoning/Literacy.
 Introduction to statistical applications and their interpretation in daily life.
 Covers principles of gathering and analyzing data, and interpreting analysis results in order to critically evaluate findings reported in the media and social science research.
 Explores basic statistical analyses, and skills needed for informed research consumerism

 - EDP 371 Introduction to Statistics.
 Measures of central tendency and variability; correlation and regression; probability and statistical inference; analysis of variance; nonparametric statistics.

-- SDS 304 Statistics in Health Care OR SSC 304 Statistics in Health Care.
+- SDS 304 Statistics in Health Care.
 An introduction to the fundamental concepts and methods of statistics emphasizing applications in the health sciences.
 Exploratory data analysis, correlation and regression, descriptive statistics, sampling distributions, confidence intervals and hypothesis testing.